17 Amazing Benefits Of Black Pepper For Skin, Hair, And Health

 You can also mix a teaspoon of powdered black pepper with equal amounts of honey and apply to your hair.
 This will strengthen the hair roots and can even help prevent baldness.

-Any Tips For Using Black Pepper In Cooking?
+How To Use Black Pepper In Cooking?

 - Increase the quantity.
 This can help enhance the taste of your dish and would be beneficial to your health too.
 First, add a regular amount of salt and pepper – and then go on a little more with the pepper.